 How can I help?

-- Say no to pesticides (insecticides, fungicides, and herbicides like RoundUp).
+- Say no to pesticides (insecticides, fungicides, and herbicides).

-- Plant native wildflowers in your backyards, communities, and workplaces.
+- Plant native wildflowers and flowering shrubs and trees in your backyards, communities, and workplaces.

 - Even small balcony gardens and hanging baskets can help bees!